Constance-Adusei/SQL_related_work/mySQL/walmart_project/project_intro.md

 AIM OF THE ANALYSIS

-The major aim of thE project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The major aim of the project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
 With mySQL

 ABOUT THE DATASET

 The dataset was obtained from Kaggle.
 This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows.

 DATA ANALYSIS

 This include Data Wrangling, Feature Engineering and EDA.
 This is followed by answering some critical questions that drew insights into the data.

 BUSINESS QUESTIONS

 GENERIC

 How many unique cities does the data have?
 In which city is each branch?

 PRODUCT

 How many unique product lines does the data have?
 What is the most common payment method?
 What is the most selling product line?